Book

 What does all this have to do with Chivalry-Now?
 It strikes the very heart of our ideals.
 Bigotry is a disease of the heart and soul.
 Like a cancer, it migrates into other areas in one's life until it destroys it altogether.

 Hatred and bigotry fundamentally corrupt the foundation of personal honor and integrity.
 How could the dichotomy of belief be otherwise?
-Honor and integrity are nothing but a pernicious façade without the fire of inner conscience to bring them to life.
+Honor and integrity are nothing but a pernicious façade without the fire of inner conscience bringing them to life.

 How can we speak of justice if it does not include everyone?
 How do we defend what is right by ignoring what is wrong, no matter how well hidden?
-If courtesy is not genuine, if we extend it only to those "like us," it becomes a ritual that smacks of hypocrisy.
+If courtesy is not genuine, if we extend it only to those "like us," it becomes a meaningless ritual and all our relationships suffer.

 There is no humility in racial discrimination.
 Quite the opposite.
 Nothing more amply illustrates the sin of baseless, self-serving and degenerative pride.

-If we love our culture, and there is so much that deserves our love, we need to rescue it from every trace of racism and sexism.
-We only start to do that when we rescue ourselves first.
+If we love our culture, and there is much that deserves our love, we need to rescue it from every trace of racism and sexism.
+We start to do that when we awaken ourselves first.
 This quest is as much internal as it is social.

 The greatness of our ideals provides us the fortitude to openly face our collective shame and correct it.
 Our own scruples push us to make things right, despite hundreds of years of our own resistance.